 Implantable Cardioverter Defibrillator (ICD)

 Many people who have been through SCA receive an implantable cardioverter defibrillator (ICD).
 An ICD is a device placed just under the skin in the chest with leads connected to a patient’s heart.
 It performs the same function as an AED (automated external defibrillator).
-ICDs monitor the heart’s rhythm constantly, act as a pacemaker when the heart goes out of rhythm, and automatically apply a shock to the heart when it detects fibrillation.
+ICDs monitor the heart’s rhythm constantly, act as a pacemaker when the heart goes out of normal rhythm, and automatically delivers a shock to the heart when it detects a shockable rhythm, Ventricular Fibrillation or Ventricular Tachycardia.
 An ICD delivers immediate treatment without delay.

 Post Traumatic Stress Disorder (PTSD)